 Associate Professor of Medicine (Endocrinology) and, by courtesy, of Health Research and Policy (Epidemiology) at the Palo Alto Veterans Affairs Health Care System

-Current Research and Scholarly Interests I am an endocrinologist & clinical scientist (PhD epi).
+Current Research and Scholarly Interests I am an endocrinologist, clinical scientist (PhD epi) and CMO at VAPA Cooperative Studies Program Coordinating Center.
 My group focuses on pattern mapping along the life-course risk factors and outcomes and how healthcare system can positively impact health longitudinally.
-We aim to use novel molecular epi, 'big' data, & new designs/methods/tech of clinical trials and observational designs, for better insights to etiology & enhanced health services & delivery.
+We aim to use novel molecular epi, 'big' data, & new designs/methods/tech of clinical trials and observational designs.
 These interests cut across multiple complex chronic diseases, aging, & critical lifespan stages.

 Associate Professor of Urology and, by courtesy, of Medicine (Nephrology) at the Palo Alto Veterans Affairs Health Care System

 Current Research and Scholarly Interests Our research aims to improve the global quality of care for patients with Urologic cancer with a particular focus on kidney cancer.
 We are evaluating the comparative effectiveness of various kidney cancer surgeries and their impact on chronic kidney disease and its downstream effects.
 We are investigating nano-proteomic and novel assays to diagnose kidney cancer and predict response to therapy.
 We are applying epidemiology, bioinformatics, and health services methods to urologic conditions.

 Professor of Radiology (Molecular Imaging Program at Stanford/Nuclear Medicine) and, by courtesy, of Physics, of Electrical Engineering and of Bioengineering